MSearleProjects/cybersecurity-lab-2-dvwa/README.md

 ```
 <script>alert(document.cookie);</script>
 ```
-3. **Observation**: An immediate JavaScript pop-up alert box should appear, displaying the current session cookies.
+3. **Observation**: A JavaScript pop-up alert box should appear, displaying the current session cookies.
 This confirms the application is vulnerable to Stored XSS because it fails to sanitise user input.

 ---